smlbeltran/payment-gateway-api/README.md

 This will set the server for incoming request

 ## Running the tests

-Do to time constrains and work there are no automated tests for this system at this moment but you can use the following endpoints to test the system.
+Do to time constrains and work there are no automated tests for the application at this moment but you can use the following endpoints to test the application.

 ## Considerations
 1. If work would not have interfered I would most likely set some validation in the middleware